Eligibility criteria and application

 Please note that your referee could be a professor, a past employer, a past high school teacher, or anyone close to you who is not a family member.
 Carefully select the best option in relation to your application.
 It is also your responsibility to ensure that we receive your reference letter within the deadline.
 You can follow the status of your reference letter via the application form portal.

-EPFL hosts around 500 labs and research groups with cutting-edge infrastructure in disciplines ranging from mathematics, physics or chemistry to life sciences, architecture or engineering.
+EPFL hosts over 500 labs and research groups with cutting-edge infrastructure in disciplines ranging from mathematics, physics or chemistry to life sciences, architecture or engineering.
 Browse the list of labs and research groups or look by research domain, choose your three favorite ones, and indicate the name of the lab itself and the lab’s head in the online application form.
-In addition to the labs in the above list, the Swiss Plasma Center is among possible choices.

 To increase your chances of working in the labs of your choice, make sure your profile is a good match.
 Knowing the lab’s head in an academic context (course, project, etc.) is an advantage but not a requirement.